NIME-conference/nime-website/mentorship.md

 <br>
 Application form link at the end of this page.

-## Important Dates and submission information
+## Important Dates and submission information (2023)
 The following timeline assumes the usual NIME deadline (end of January) 15th September - deadline for the open call to request a mentor and to volunteer to be a mentor 24th September - notification to mentors and mentees about the selection and the coupling

 Submission of the material should be made via the following forms:
+Mentorship Program - Call for Applications
 - [Apply to become a Mentee](https://vault.oddworlds.org/apps/forms/s/7dbcbBLk8TrjZSk6AG3oyWdy)
 - [Apply to become  Mentor](https://vault.oddworlds.org/apps/forms/s/BfkC5xLjmHNaLP3g8ASzMy5a)